Regents of the University of California v. Bakke: State of the law

 In Brown v.
 Board of Education (1954), the Supreme Court of the United States ruled segregation by race in public schools to be unconstitutional.
 In the following fifteen years, the court issued landmark rulings in cases involving race and civil liberties, but left supervision of the desegregation of Southern schools mostly to lower courts.
 Among other progressive legislation, Congress passed the Civil Rights Act of 1964, Title VI of which forbids racial discrimination in any program or activity receiving federal funding.
 By 1968, integration of public schools was well advanced.
 In that year, the Supreme Court revisited the issue of school desegregation in Green v.
 County School Board, ruling that it was not enough to eliminate racially discriminatory practices; state governments were under an obligation to actively work to desegregate schools.
 The school board in Green had allowed children to attend any school, but few chose to attend those dominated by another race.
 In 1970, in Swann v.
 Charlotte-Mecklenburg Board of Education, the Supreme Court expanded the equitable powers of the district courts by upholding a district court order for busing of students as an appropriate remedy to desegregate a school system.

 Although public universities were integrated by court decree, selective colleges and graduate programs, and the professions which stemmed from them, remained almost all white.
 Many African Americans had attended inferior schools and were ill-prepared to compete in the admissions process.
 This was unsatisfactory to many activists of the late 1960s, who protested that given the African American's history of discrimination and poverty, some preference should be given to minorities.
 This became a commonly held liberal position, and large numbers of public and private universities began affirmative action programs.
-Among these were the University of California, Davis School of Medicine (UC Davis or "the university"), which was founded in 1968 and had an all-white inaugural class.
+Among these were the UC Davis School of Medicine (UC Davis or "the university"), which was founded in 1968 and had an all-white inaugural class.
 The faculty was concerned by this, and the school began a special admissions program "to compensate victims of unjust societal discrimination".
 The application form contained a question asking if the student wished to be considered disadvantaged, and, if so, these candidates were screened by a special committee, on which more than half the members were from minority groups.
 Initially, the entering class was 50 students, and eight seats were put aside for minorities; when the class size doubled in 1971, there were 16 seats that were to be filled by candidates recommended by the special committee.
 While nominally open to whites, no one of that race was admitted under the program, which was unusual in that a specific number of seats were to be filled by candidates through this program.